 You know, of course, to start in medias res and filter the backstory in later.

 The next three techniques have an important element in common: they cause the reader to lose track of the primary story line.
-And a confused reader is something you don’t want—unless you do for the purpose of pulling her through to the end, but that’s something else altogether.
+You don’t want a confused reader, unless you’re doing that just enough to keep pulling her through to the end, but that’s a pretty advanced technique and needs to be done with care.
 For our purposes here, confusing the reader is a bad thing.

 Using backstory too often is another case of the author wanting the reader to know everything she knows about the story, characters, setting, situation, etc. This time, the desire gets manifested as flashbacks or backstory details being inserted at every opportunity, whether they’re necessary or not.
 “Necessary” is the key word here.
 You, as the independent reviewer, aren’t emotionally invested in the story, so you have the ability to look at a detail, a flashback, even a whole chapter, and ask, “Do I need to know that?”
 The more often you find yourself asking that, the more likely it is the author is using backstory too much.

 Using backstory as front story and spending too much time in backstory mean the author isn’t clear on what information needs to be doled out in little pieces to deepen and enrich the story at key moments.
 Instead, he delivers info-dumps, which can take the form of lectures by the narrator, or speeches by characters, among others.
 I’ll discuss info-dumps, also known as expository lumps, in more detail in Part 42.